10 Picture-Perfect Lombok Beaches You Need to Visit!

 At high tide, the sand contrasts with the bright aqua of the sea and the earthy headlands in the background.
 (It almost looks like it could feature in the Barbie movie!)

 The “famous” Pink Beach (or Tangsi Beach) is quite a long drive from Kuta or Senggigi.
-But if you want to see another side of the island and encounter a totally unique landscape, add this one to your list of must-visit beaches in Lombok!
+But if you want to see another side of the island and encounter a totally unique landscape, add this one to your list of must-visit island beaches!

 (Pssst!
 An easy way to see Pink Beach is on this full-day private tour that we mentioned earlier.
 You’ll get to snorkel at Gili Petelu too.)